hyunkyu-Park/66DaysOfData/README.md

   ㆍ I just finished making powerpoint of 'Platform Business, Weverse-Universe' and finally get ready to presentation tomorrow's AIQ meeting.
 I hope everyone would find it interesting.
   ㆍ Made simple typing game with python basic skills that I have studied all week.
   ㆍ Studied Object Reference.

+__Day 48__

+  ㆍ I thought I was going to die for three days.
+I got food poisoning for the first time in my life...
+  I only knew that food poisoning was similar to enteritis, but it was literally like..hell.
+  But now I'm much better, so I can start studying again.
+It's a shame that I fell for a short time with 66 days left, but I think it's a good thing that gave me a warning when I was running with careless my health.
+  ㆍ Studied Array and python List